 “I am?”
 Tommy dropped his head on his mother’s chest.

 “Yes.
 And the world can be a crazy place, Tommy.
 But you didn’t come into the world to be made crazy by it.
-You came into the world to follow your own path.”
+You came into the world to bring yourself to it.”

-“The knowledge of who you are.
-Nobody can give that to you, and nobody can tell you who you should love or trust.”
+“You’re going to find out.
+But it’s what you know, deep down.
+Nobody can give that to you, and nobody can tell you who to love or trust.”

-Tommy threw his arms around his mother’s neck.
+Tommy threw his arms around his mother’s torso.
 “I love you, Mom,” he cried.

 Tommy’s mother bolted to her feet.
 “You just stop right there, mister.”
 She grabbed him by the scruff the neck and held him dangling in the air.
 “How dare you try to convince my son that he’s an idiot?”

 “Well he bought the box, did he not?
 Or am I talking to the idiot who bought it?
-I merely made the assumption that to buy an idiot box you have to be an idiot.”
+To buy an idiot box you have to be an idiot.”

 Tommy’s mother wasn’t listening.
 She had become distracted by something that she was feeling at the nape of the creature’s neck.
 She set him down on the bed, held him firmly and found the zipper that ran down his back.
 She pulled the zipper, and a tiny fairy flew out of the mechanics.
 It flapped around in the air and landed on the dresser.
 It was a bat-winged creature that stood about two inches high.
 It had a human face, fiercely intelligent eyes, and a mouth that seemed only able to grin.